pinot-contrib/pinot-docs/basics/getting-started/frequent-questions/ingestion-faq.md

 Star-tree indexes are configured in the table config under the `tableIndexConfig` -> `starTreeIndexConfigs` (list) and `enableDefaultStarTree` (boolean).
 See here for more about how to configure star-tree indexes: [https://docs.pinot.apache.org/basics/indexing/star-tree-index#index-generation](https://docs.pinot.apache.org/basics/indexing/star-tree-index#index-generation)

 The new segments will have star-tree indexes generated after applying the star-tree index configurations to the table configuration.
-Currently, Pinot does not support adding star-tree indexes to the existing segments.

 ## Handling time in Pinot